Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 #### Office.Android.DocsUI.PaywallControl.CoroutineLaunchException

 This event is triggered when tapping the share invite link in user profile fails.
-It is a critical data to log coroutine launch failures in paywall flows.
+It's a critical data to log coroutine launch failures in paywall flows.
 This helps identify unexpected crashes or issues during asynchronous operations.

 The following fields are collected: